Why You Should Consider the “Swolphin” Rather Than A Disney Hotel

 We pride ourselves on being objective here at TouringPlans, so in the spirit of full disclosure, there are a few reasons you might NOT want to select the Swolphin, particularly as compared to a Disney hotel:

 - Supplemental Charges Add Up: While the Swolphin tends to be less expensive than other Deluxe properties, there are a couple of additional costs that you should factor into your calculation.
-The first is the resort charge, which is $28.13/day per room, which applies to all rooms.
-The other is parking, which costs $20/day ($28 for valet) and will only impact you if you’re driving or renting a car.
+The first is the resort charge, which is $40/day per room, which applies to all rooms.
+The other is parking, which costs $32/day ($42 for valet) and will only impact you if you’re driving or renting a car.
 Even if you book using points, you’re going to be on the hook for these charges, so make sure you’re factoring them into your calculation.

-- No Magic Bands, and no resort-wide room charge: Because they are not Disney hotels, Disney does not provide you with free Magic Bands like you would get if you were staying at a Disney resort.
-You can buy your own (or use one from a prior trip), but they will only be good for park entry and FastPass+ — you cannot charge dining and merchandise from the parks to your room when you’re staying at the Swolphin.
+- No resort-wide room charge: Because they are not Disney hotels, you cannot charge dining and merchandise from the parks to your room when you’re staying at the Swolphin, and Magic Bands will not open your hotel room door.
 It’s not a big deal, but worth mentioning for those wanting the complete Walt Disney World immersion experience.
 Speaking of which…

 - One of the most common knocks against the Swolphin is that it is less “Disney-fied” or “magical” than Disney resorts.
 A few minor Disney-specific touches notwithstanding, these hotels are very similar to Westin/Sheraton hotels you might find anywhere else in the world.
 This is something you may or may not care about (and might even be a plus, depending upon your druthers), but it’s definitely worth being aware of if you’re hoping to be awash in Disney magic 24/7 on your trip.